sharpchen/sharpchen.github.io/docs/document/Powershell/docs/Object Manipulation/Select.md

 README.md        0.85
 ```

+## Expand a Property

-## Select Value Only
+### Select Value Only

-To select value of a property instead of being wrapped as an object, use `-ExpandProperty`.
+To select single value of a property instead of being wrapped as an object, use `-ExpandProperty`.
 The return type is still an `object[]` since there's no generic resolution on Powershell.
 But each memeber should be string indeed in the following snippet.